 Similarly, a conflict mineral that is a catalyst in the production process of a product is not in-scope if it is eliminated in its entirety during the production process.

 3. Manufacture and Contract to Manufacture.
-The rule does not define what it means to “manufacture” a product.
-In the Adopting Release to the rule (for brevity, these are collectively referred to as the “rule” in this article), the SEC indicates that it believes that the meaning of this term is generally understood.
+The rule does not define what it means to manufacture a product.
+In the adopting release to the rule (collectively referred to as the “rule” in this article), the SEC indicates that it believes that the meaning of this term is generally understood.

 In the rule, the SEC indicates that a company has not contracted to manufacture a product if it did no more than: